owlbarn/tutorial/book/utilities/README.md

 In this way, the effect of collision is reduced in the counting.
 The reason is simple: if these different hashing functions are independent, then the probability that the same element leads to collision in multiple lines can be exponentially reduced with more hash function used.

-Even though this method looks like just a heuristic, it actually provides an theoretical guarantee of its counting error.
+Even though this method looks like just a heuristic, it actually provides a theoretical guarantee of its counting error.
 Specifically, we have two error bounds parameter: failure probability $\sigma$, and the approximation ratio $\epsilon$, and let $s$ be the sum of all counts stored in the data structure.
-It can be proved that with a probability of $1-\sigma$, the error between the the estimated count and the true count is $\epsilon~s$ at most.
+It can be proved that with a probability of $1-\sigma$, the error between the estimated count and the true count is $\epsilon~s$ at most.
-The detailed proof can be see in the original paper [@cormode2005improved].
+The detailed proof can be seen in the original paper [@cormode2005improved].
 Note that this guarantee implies that elements that appear more frequently will have more accurate counts, since the maximum possible error in a count is linear in the total number of counts in the data structure.

 Owl has provided this probabilistic data structure.